Are you interested in learning how to paint, but you do not know if you should start with oil paints or acrylic paints, which is better for artists?

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

-I remember watching Bob Ross every weekend as a child, and it is nice to see that he is becoming mainstream again.
+I remember watching Bob Ross every weekend as a child, and it is nice to see him becoming mainstream again.
 Bob showed you how easy it is to paint beautiful landscapes with oil paints.
 He made it look easy, but I never got the hang of his technique.

 Today you can find thousands of artists showing you how to paint with acrylics on YouTube.